drak-o/drak-o/README.md

-Hi 👋 My name is Ionut Ionescu
+Hi 👋
 ===============================

 Web dev and designer
 --------------------

-I'm Ionut, and I kicked off my coding journey at the ripe age of 14.
-Fast forward to 18, and I'm stoked to call myself a web developer
+I started at the age of 14.
+Fast forward to 18, and I am a web developer.
 * 🌍  I'm based in Oxford
 * 🤝  I'm open to collaborating on most projects